 Before getting into their care, its important to understand a little bit about their biology.

 Dwarf seahorses belong to the genus Hippocampus, which is the genus all seahorses belong to.
 Their species name, zosterae comes from the habitat they are usually found in.
 Zostrea is a type of seagrass, also know as eel grass.
-H. zosterae inhabit sea grass beds in the Gulf of Mexico and around Florida, though their habitat is not limited to just eel grass.
+H. zosterae inhabit sea grass beds in the Atlantic ocean in the Gulf of Mexico and around Florida, though their habitat is not limited to just eel grass.
 They prefer protected areas where the water flow is buffered from the main ocean currents, usually lagoons and sheltered areas near reefs.
 They occasionally are found floating in seaweed as well.

 Keeping dwarf seahorses have very basic housing requirements.
-They only need a small tank with a sponge filter to thrive.
+They only need a small aquarium with a sponge filter to thrive.
 More complicated set-ups tend to be less successful.
 The reason for this is simple.
-Too much water flow created by mechanical filters stirs up the water too much for these weak swimmers.
-Stronger filtration also runs the risk of removing their food from the water column faster than they can eat it.
+Stronger filtration removes their food from the water column faster than they can eat it.

 The size of the aquarium to house dwarf seahorses is the exact opposite of what you usually hear when keeping fish: You want to keep the aquarium appropriately small.
 The reason behind this is to maintain food density without compromising water quality.
-If you keep the seahorses in too large of an aquarium, you run the risk of them starving, or so much food being present that it doesn’t get eaten and fouls the water.
+If you keep the seahorses in too large of an aquarium, you run the risk of them starving, or so much food being present that the majority of food isn’t eaten, and ends up fouling the water.